Worshipful Company of Upholders

+To celebrate the 400th anniversary of its first charter, next year, the Livery is sponsoring a project with 12 Catherdrals and 1 prison to create the most significance piece of Opus Anglicanum embroidery to be made in 500 years.
+The embroidery has been designed by international iconographer Aidan Hart, well known for designing the Royal Anointing Screen used at the coronation of King Charles III.
+All practical training, support and project management will be provided by the Royal School of Needlework.
+The embroidery will be performed by over 80 volunteer stitchers.
+In St Pauls, Durham, Liverpool, Lincoln, Exeter, St Albans, Winchester, Salisbury, Southwell, Derby, Norwich and Lichfield cathedrals and the charity Fine Cell Work.

+The Circle of Life has been designed with 15 detailed Opus Anglicanum panels, depicting the participating cathedrals, the Upholders’ crest and the Company’s history.

-In support of the upholstery and soft furnishing trade the Livery provides prizes and bursaries to students studying these crafts.
+In support of the upholstery and soft furnishing trade, the Livery provides prizes and bursaries to students studying these crafts.
 It gives Merit Awards to companies achieving the highest standards of craftsmanship and Master Craftsman awards to individuals.
-Working closely with the Association of Master Upholsterers and Soft Furnishers it is developing a "Centres of Excellence" scheme for colleges and other organisations to ensure the skills of traditional upholstery are taught and passed on to professionals and enthusiasts.
-In 2017 the first Upholders' apprentice to complete his training through Livery Companies' Apprenticeship Scheme was awarded his certificate by the Lord Mayor of London.
-As well as working with the AMUSF the Company supports the Guild of Traditional Upholsterers.
-The Livery provides a small number of pensions to pensioners in special need who have worked in the trade.
+Working closely with the Association of Master Upholsterers and Soft Furnishers, it is developing a "Centres of Excellence" scheme for colleges and other organisations to ensure traditional upholstery skills are taught and passed on to professionals and enthusiasts.
+In 2017, the first Upholders' apprentice to complete his training through the Livery Companies' Apprenticeship Scheme was awarded his certificate by the Lord Mayor of London.
+In addition to working with the AMUSF, the company supports the Guild of Traditional Upholsterers.
+The Livery provides several pensions to special-needs pensioners who have worked in the trade.

-Upholders arranged the funeral of Admiral Lord Nelson and the Livery is proud to include undertakers today.
+Upholders arranged the funeral of Admiral Lord Nelson, and the Livery is proud to include undertakers today.
 Members of the company continue to be involved with the funerals of national figures.
-The name undertaker also has Upholder as part of its root.
+The Livery also works with SAIF and NAFD and other associations involved with funerals.
+The name Undertaker also has Upholder as its root.

-The Livery through its charities the Peter Jackson Charity and the Neville Hayman Charity supports its crafts & craftsmen, other charities connected with the City of London and the armed forces.
-The Livery has particularly close connections with TS Upholder, the Chelmsford Sea Cadet unit.
+The Upholders Charity supports the charitable aims of the Livery.
+This charity incorporates the earlier Peter Jackson and the Neville Hayman Charities.
+It supports its crafts & artisans especially through training and other charities connected with the City of London and the armed forces.
+The Livery maintains its connections with TS Upholder, the Chelmsford Sea Cadet unit.

-The Livery and Liverymen are actively involved in many organisations and charities in the City of London including Castle Baynard Ward Club, as the site of the Company's Hall until the Great Fire in 1666 is in the Ward.
+The Livery and Liverymen are actively involved in many organisations and charities in the City of London, including Castle Baynard Ward Club, as the site of the Company's Hall until the Great Fire in 1666 is in the Ward.
 The Company is the forty-ninth in the order of precedence for Livery Companies.
 Its motto is Sustine Bona, Latin for Uphold the Good.